K8sMed/K8sMed/README.md

 This project is licensed under the Apache License 2.0.
 See the [LICENSE](LICENSE) file for details.

 ---
 ## Contact & Support

 - **Project Lead:** [Md Imran - imranaec@outlook.com] [@narmidm](https://github.com/narmidm)
-- **Community Discussions:** Join our Slack or Discord channels for discussions, feedback, and support.
-- **Documentation:** For more details, see our [Documentation Portal](https://your-org.github.io/k8smed-docs).

 ---

 ## Final Notes